lohyenjeong/Enigma/README.md

-# Enigma programme that I created for a school assignment
+# Enigma programme
+Created for a school assignment